To get to the help page you want ...

 Help pages open in a new tab in your browser.
 To return to Tracker 8, click on its tab or close the help tab.

 You may not see some of the screens, menus, buttons, etc. described in this help system.
-What you see depends on the rights assigned to you by your organization manager and the options your organization has selected.
+What you see depends on the rights assigned to you by your organization's Tracker manager and the options your organization has selected.

 With Tracker 8, you can use a smart phone, tablet or computer to find the items you need.
-The instructions in this panel are for a smart phone or tablet.
-Instructions for a computer are at find and add to cart .
+The instructions in this panel are for a smart phone or tablet running the Tracker's find and add to cart screen (click here if you're using a computer).

 Ordering items in Tracker 8 is like ordering from an online store: you find the items you want, add them to your cart then place your order.